 Where to Record: County Clerk & Recorder Offices Across Colorado

 Every lien must be recorded with the Clerk and Recorder in the applicable county.
-Here are examples of commonly used recorder offices, along with inline links for reference:
+Here are examples of commonly used recorder offices:

 Denver County Clerk & Recorder – https://www.denvergov.org/Government/Agencies-Departments-Offices/Agencies-Departments-Offices-Directory/Denver-Clerk-and-Recorder